'500g of meth a week': Albion Park mum charged with drug supply

-An Albion Park mother accused of supplying half-a-kilo of meth per week for over a year across the Illawarra will remain behind bars.
+An Albion Park mother accused of supplying half-a-kilo of meth per week across the Illawarra will remain behind bars.

 Lauren Mae Batcheldor, 41, faced Wollongong Local Court on Monday after Illawarra's Raptor South Squad swooped in on her last week.